MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-endswith-operator.md

 > * RHS = right hand side of the expression
 > * LHS = left hand side of the expression

-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 Case-insensitive operators are currently supported only for ASCII-text.
 For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.